-Using the methodologies of college-level History, Political Science, and English courses, the Summer Scholars Program will use lectures, film, fiction, and student writing, workshops to present students with a rich, multidisciplinary understanding of these conflicts and their consequences for the United States..
-All activities will enable students to become stronger critical readers, thinkers, and writers with an emphasis on mature and sophisticated classroom participation and clear academic writing.
+Using the methodologies of college-level Political Science courses, the Summer Scholars Program will use lectures, class discussions and film to present students with a rich, multidisciplinary understanding of how American domestic politics and foreign policy worked in this period and the changes that are still with us today.
+All activities will enable students to become stronger critical readers and thinkers with an emphasis on mature and sophisticated classroom participation and clear academic writing.

-The emphasis on student skills will involve developing and enhancing their ability to evaluate evidence objectively, to utilize primary and secondary sources, to analyze data, to review events and issues from a multidisciplinary approach, to analyze and to integrate the information presented from a variety of sources, including the Internet, to engage in precise, logical, and clear thinking, and to write clear and coherent analyses.
+The emphasis on student skills will involve developing and enhancing their ability to evaluate evidence objectively, to utilize primary and secondary sources, to analyze data, to review events and issues from a multidisciplinary approach, to analyze and to integrate the information presented from a variety of sources, including the Internet, to engage in precise, logical, and clear thinking.

 How Can I Get More Information?